 Updated route schedules are available at www.mountainline.com/covid19.

 In April 2020, Mountain Line committed to a zero-tailpipe-emissions fleet by 2035.
-This commitment solidified Mountain Line’s long-standing commitment to clean air, public health and more sustainable future.
+This commitment solidified Mountain Line’s long-standing commitment to clean air, public health and a more sustainable future.
 Mountain Line became a Zero-fare system in 2015, made possible through partnerships with local government, businesses and nonprofits.
 Since the debut of Zero-fare, ridership has increased 70 percent.
 Mountain Line now provides more than 1.5 million rides annually, helping students get to school, employees get to work, and helping seniors and people with disabilities stay active, mobile and independent.
 By reducing the number of single vehicles on the road, lessening traffic congestion and investing in electric buses, Mountain Line benefits us all.

 ###